remyoudompheng/yamaquasi/README.md

 It is used in the MPQS and the SIQS/HMPQS implementation to process a batch of polynomials over a thread pool.

+# Memory usage

+Implementation choices do not attempt to aggressively reduce memory usage and targets home devices with fewer than 16 cores and more than 4GB of memory.
+In particular it does not write relations to disk, but keeps them entirely in memory.
+Data structures are optimized only for cache-sensitive parts of the code.

 ## Linear algebra

 Kernel computation for mod 2 matrices is done through a naïve Gauss reduction